corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

 2. Type `help` to display a list of the available commands.

    {{< note >}}
-   Local terminal shell is available only in a development mode.
-In a production environment SSH server can be enabled.
+   The local terminal shell is only available in development mode.
+In a production environment, you can enable an SSH server.
    More about SSH and how to connect can be found on the [Node shell](shell.md) page.
    {{< /note >}}